 For purposes of this test it is assumed that only two properties of the transmitted signal are important: the vertical eye opening (amplitude) and the horizontal eye opening (jitter).
+How do you do the jitter through the TCTF?????
 If the actual applied signal does not match the allowed transmit eye mask in other areas no further attempts are made to make a more perfect fit.
 The procedure for simulating a worst case signal is: